paubric/FAST-Frequency-Analysis-Toolset/README.md

 # FAST-Frequency-Analysis-Toolset
-FAST is a toolset for linguistic study of text.
-Frequency Analysis can be used to identify a language, decrypt an encoded message or just test zipf's law.
+FAST is a toolset for frequency analysis, which can be used to identify a language, decrypt an encoded message or just test zipf's law.

 ## Features
 FAST can calculate letter frequencies in files and strings.